 Today approximately 400 Kani families live in settlements near the basins of the Karamanayar and Neyyar rivers, on the margins of the core forest area.
 Their relationship with the forest is governed by a knowledge system that identifies, classifies and utilises hundreds of plant species — for food, medicine, ritual, and material culture.
 The Kani's tribal physicians, known as Plathis, are the custodians of the deepest medicinal knowledge, carefully transmitted to selected successors within each lineage.

 Several Kani members now work alongside the Kerala Forest Department as eco-development committee members, trek guides, and habitat monitors.
-Their participation is not merely logistical — it represents a hard-won recognition that the people who built this knowledge system over centuries are its most qualified stewards.
+Their participation is not merely logistical — it represents a hard-won recognition that the people who built this knowledge system over generations are its most qualified stewards.
 As guides, Kani members provide trekkers with an experience that no textbook or forest interpretation board can replicate: a living encounter with a knowledge tradition that the mountain itself shaped.

 🏛️ The Kani and the Equator Prize